jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Nothing
 -------

 Sometimes nothing is filled in for a related object.
-To display that in the diagram a *cross* can be placed inside a shape:
+To display that in a diagram a *cross* can be placed inside a shape:

 ![](images/Objects.004.png)